AdobeDocs/marketo.es-ES/help/marketo/product-docs/demand-generation/facebook/publish-landing-pages-to-facebook.md

    ![](assets/image2015-4-22-16-3a53-3a46.png)

-1. Seleccionar **Publicar en Facebook** de Acciones de página de aterrizaje.
+1. Seleccione **Publish to Facebook** de las acciones de página de aterrizaje.

    ![](assets/image2015-4-22-16-3a54-3a55.png)